 - Cumulative Effect – Teachers are limited to using copied material for only one course for which copies are made.
 No more than one short poem, article, story or two excerpts from the same author may be copied, and no more than three works can be copied from a collective work or periodical column during one class term.
 Teachers are limited to nine instances of multiple copying for one course during one class term.
 Limitations do not apply to current news periodicals, newspapers and current news sections of other periodicals.

 Circumstances will arise when employees are uncertain whether or not copying is prohibited.
-In those circumstances, the administrators, management team, or certified teachers should be contacted.
+In those circumstances, the principal should be contacted.
 The following prohibitions have been expressly stated in federal guidelines:

 - Reproduction of copyrighted material shall not be used to create or substitute for anthologies, compilations or collective works.

-- Unless expressly permitted by agreement with the publisher and authorized by District action, there shall be no copying from copyrighted consumable materials such as workbooks, exercises, test booklets, answer sheets and the like.
+- Unless expressly permitted by agreement with the publisher and authorized by school district action, there shall be no copying from copyrighted consumable materials such as workbooks, exercises, test booklets, answer sheets and the like.

 - Employees shall not: